Briggs & Stratton vs Westinghouse

 - Westinghouse earns a Tier A reliability rating (95 out of 100), while Briggs & Stratton sits at Tier B (76 out of 100).

-- In every head-to-head model matchup, the Westinghouse generator outscores its Briggs & Stratton counterpart.
+- In every top model matchup examined, the Westinghouse generator outscored its Briggs & Stratton counterpart.

 Top Model Matchups